MSSE Degree Program

 Campus-Based Course Logistics

-- Apartments, townhouses, and houses offered on a contractual basis through Family and Graduate Housing are recommended for students staying longer than a week or are traveling with families.
+• Apartments, townhouses, and houses offered on a contractual basis through Family and Graduate Housing are recommended for students staying for longer periods and/or who are traveling with families.
 If this is your choice, submit a contract as soon as possible, as housing assignments are based on the date of the contract.